EU-Canada Trade Deal Stumbles In French Senate - UrduPoint

 After scenes of tension rarely seen in the upper house, senators voted 211 against and 44 for the treaty and then confirmed the rejection with a second vote.

+Senators made "the right choice to not ratify a treaty that authorises food products that don't respect our conditions of production," he said.

+But Nicolas Ozanam, of the Federation of Wine and Spirits Exporters, said the decision seemed "totally surreal" as CETA had so far boosted sales abroad.

-Foreign Trade Minister Franck Riester, who had already slammed the opposition's strategy as "an inacceptable manipulation", added after the vote that it had been motivated by electoral considerations ahead of European Parliament elections in June, seen as a key test for Macron.
+Foreign Trade Minister Franck Riester said the vote had been motivated by electoral considerations ahead of European Parliament elections in June, seen as a key test for Macron.

 Like all EU trade deals, CETA was negotiated by the European Commission, but also needs approval from each EU member.